AndrewJohnMunn/SEM-Group-1/README.md

-This will be the README.md for our Group Project with the members Lauren Baxter, Melissa Silcox, Zack Ross and Andrew Munn :)
+This is the README.md file for our group project.